 A set of 61 particle cards including particle properties to introduce elementary particles into the classroom with different activities such as sorting exercises, triplet game, four corners game.
 Material: English cards & English instructions (German and Spanish versions available online)

 We provide 3D designs for 11 different internal structures covering different difficulty levels.
 We know it’s temping, but NEVER open the box, that’s not how science works.
+If you cannot resist the temptation, glue the lid and the base together (that's what we did).
 You don’t have a 3D printer?
 Check out cardboard or pipe alternatives, e.g. developed by the Perimeter Institute.

 Scattering experiments (e.g. Rutherford’s gold foil experiment) are important research tools of nuclear and particle physics.
 They help us to study interactions between particles and to obtain information about the structure of matter.
 You can introduce your students to the concepts of scattering experiments with everyday equipment such as marbles or tennis balls and cardboard, or use a 3D printer.